 Start of Block: Treatment Vignette: Recruiting Veterans as Poll Workers

-TV1 Local Military Veterans Recruited for Election Jobs in Maricopa County PHOENIX (AP) — Election officials in Maricopa County, Arizona, announced a program designed to recruit military veterans and their family members from the community to serve as election administrators, including election polling place workers, temporary workers, and full-time staff.
-As the U.S. general elections in November near, election officials are scrambling to staff elections as major indicators are projecting a large-scale shortage for the 2024 elections and beyond.
+TV1 Local Military Veterans Recruited for Election Jobs in Maricopa County PHOENIX (AP) — Election officials in Maricopa County, Arizona, announced a program to recruit military veterans and military family members from the community to serve as election administrators, including election polling place workers, temporary workers, and full-time staff.
+As the U.S. general elections in November near, election officials must fill several thousand temporary positions and hundreds of other open positions to ensure sufficient staffing for the 2024 elections and beyond.
 Army veteran Jordan Braxton just joined the elections workforce.
-Jordan believes their role is important to preserving the integrity of the election, “Many places are short on staff this election cycle.
-I want to do my part to ensure that everyone trusts the process and the outcome of the election.”
+Jordan believes their role is important to ensuring a secure, accurate, and transparent election , “Many places are short on staff this election cycle.
+I served my country in the Army, and I want to do my part as a veteran and a citizen to ensure that everyone trusts the process and the outcome of the election.”

+A Maricopa County spokesperson said, “Veterans and military families are a service-oriented group that holds the trust of their fellow citizens.
+Who better than these patriotic Americans to fill these roles?”